windoze/ruhop/ruhop-engine/README.md

-# ruhop-app-interface
+# ruhop-engine

-VPN engine interface for Ruhop - reusable across CLI and GUI applications.
+VPN engine for Ruhop - reusable across CLI and GUI applications.

 ## Overview

-`ruhop-app-interface` provides a high-level API for building VPN applications.
+`ruhop-engine` provides a high-level API for building VPN applications.
 It abstracts the complexity of the underlying protocol and TUN device handling, making it suitable for both CLI and GUI applications.

 ## Architecture